jd-opensource/joyqueue/docs/en/performance.md

 # Performance
-  JournalQ is a distributed pub/sub messaging system,with highly scalable and low latency.you maybe interested in the performance of JounalQ if you prepare to deploy and use it in production.
+  JournalQ is a multi-protocols and distributed pub/sub messaging broker,with high throughput,highly scalable and low latency.you maybe interested in the performance of JounalQ if you prepare to deploy and use it in production.
 In this section,a simple benchmark is designed to show JournalQ's produce performance on single instance.

 ## Set up
 For the tests,hareware requirement show as following:

-* Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz with 8 cores * 2
+* Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz with 8 cores x 2
 * 32GB x 8 RAM
 * 960GB x 6 SSD
 * 10 Gigabit Ethernet